noraeisner/LATTE/README.md

 - change the binning of the top plot (only available in the normal and not FFI mode)

 Settings:
-- Simple: only run the most basic diagnostic tests (not suing TPF).
+- Simple: only run the most basic diagnostic tests (not using tpfs).
 This is for a very quick analysis.
 - Show Plots: Display the plots after they are made.
 This slows down the code but allows you to see and analyse them as they are being made.
 - North: Align all the images due North (this slows down the code).
 - BLS: Run a Box-Least-Squares algorithm that searches for periodic signals in the lightcurve.